rstacruz/rsjs/README.md

 For third-party resources that are loaded externally, consider loading them with an asynchronous loading mechanism such as [script.js].

 Some 3rd party libraries are loaded via `<script>` tags, such as Google Maps's API.
-These vendors typically expect you to embed them, like so:
+These vendors typically expect you to embed them like so:

 ```html
 <script src='//maps.google.com/maps/api/js?v=3.1.3&libraries=geometry'></script>
 ```

-If your website doesn't use them everywhere, it'd be wasteful to include them everywhere.
+If your website doesn't use them everywhere, it'd be wasteful to include them on every page.
 Instead, consider using [script.js] wrapped in a helper function to load them on an as-needed basis.

 ```js
 function useGoogleMaps (fn) {